HannesVer/Eth-Game/README.md

 Run around with your knight, collect pretzels (ERC20s) and store them in your metamask afterward.

-Game developed as part of the Moralis Academy.
-Please run in local HTTP server and connect metamask!
+Please run locally and connect metamask!

 Enjoy!